barthoekstra/brc-data-preprocessor/README.md

 Author: Bart Hoekstra | Mail: [bart.hoekstra@batumiraptorcount.org](mailto:bart.hoekstra@batumiraptorcount.org)

+## General workflow
+The preprocessor runs on [Amazon Lambda](https://aws.amazon.com/lambda/) and regularly checks the [Trektellen](https://www.trektellen.org) site for newly uploaded [BRC counts](https://www.batumiraptorcount.org/migration-count-data).
+If both stations have uploaded data for the day, the fetcher will download the data and store a raw version of the data in Dropbox (in e.g. `2019/data/raw`).
+The preprocessor subsequently checks a copy of the raw data for all kinds of possible errors and flags them by adding a description of the potential problem to a `check` column in the file stored in `2019/data/inprogress`.
+It is then up to coordinators to use their experience and knowledge of the migration during a given day to determine the validity of the flags added by the preprocessor and act accordingly.
+Once they have dealt with these issues and emptied the `check` column of flags, the file can be moved to `2019/data/clean`.

 ## Flagged records
 The following records will be flagged by the preprocessor:
 - Records with invalid doublecount entries (e.g. not within 10 minutes or with the wrong distance code).